Links on SoundGuys may earn us a commission. Learn more.

 With live music returning to our lives, you may find yourself thinking of upgrading your stage in-ear monitors.
 Maybe you want to go wireless, or you want something that can easily move from the stage to your Bluetooth device to listen to your favorite streaming service.
 If that sounds like a lot of roles for one set of earphones, you might be surprised to learn that the Sennheiser IE 100 PRO Wireless is the solution to your problem.

-Editor’s note: this Sennheiser IE 100 PRO Wireless review was updated on December 9, 2021, to include the Shure AONIC 215 Gen 2 as an alternative, expand the list of buying options, and to update the score with results from our reader poll.
+Editor’s note: this Sennheiser IE 100 PRO Wireless review was updated on August 22, 2022, to include the Shure AONIC Free as an alternative, to add FAQs, and to update formatting.

 - Musicians who need in-ear monitors (IEMs) for live music can get this for a fairly reasonable price.

 - Anyone who likes in-ear wireless or wired options with good sound quality can take advantage of interchangeable cables.

 - People who want aptX Low Latency can listen lag-free, with a compatible source device.

 What’s it like to use Sennheiser IE 100 PRO Wireless?